akshat2582/kreed_innovatex/README.md

 # 🍏 BigBasket Redesign MVP — Team [Your Team Name]

 ## Overview
-This project is a fresh take on the BigBasket online grocery platform, built by first-year students at [Your College/Hackathon].
+This project is a fresh take on the BigBasket online grocery platform, built by first-year students at KIIT.
 Our goal: **make grocery shopping smoother, smarter, and more accessible for everyone**.
 We focused on real user pain points—especially accessibility, easier search, and cleaner navigation—based on our own research and the live BigBasket site!

----

-## 👩🏻‍💻 Team
-- [Member 1] — UI/UX & Accessibility
-- [Member 2] — Frontend/Design
-- [Member 3] — Backend/Integration
-- [Member 4] — Idea & Testing

 ---